-On the other hand, Medical System Network has expressed a policy of strengthening management support for small and mid-tier pharmacies that underpin regional healthcare by expanding its pharmaceuticals network.
-In the operation of its own dispensing pharmacies, the company plans to make a greater contribution to regional healthcare and family pharmacy functions to make a qualitative improvement to their services.
-The company will also continue to work on improving the distribution of ethical drugs by manufacture and sales of generic drugs through consolidated subsidiary Feldsenf Pharma.
+Medical System Network has laid out a policy of strengthening management support for small and mid-tier pharmacies that underpin regional healthcare by expanding its pharmaceuticals network.
+For directly operated dispensing pharmacies, the company plans to make a greater contribution to regional healthcare and strengthen family pharmacy functions to make qualitative improvements to their services.
+Regarding the NHI drug price revision scheduled for October 2019, the company plans to enter negotiations on price revisions with wholesalers, but it should be noted that depending on the outcome of these negotiations, there may be an impact on earnings in the Dispensing Pharmacy business.
+It will also work to spread the use of generic drugs, an initiative promoted by the Japanese government, through manufacture and marketing of generic drugs led by consolidated subsidiary Feldsenf Pharma and continue to work on improving the distribution of ethical drugs.